TravisCarden/ai-hackathon/readme.md

+_Note: File created by GPT-4-Turbo_

-# README: Drupal Module Test File Scripts
+# Drupal Module Test File Scripts

 This repository contains scripts that assist with the generation and management of Drupal module tests.
 The scripts are designed to work with an AI-driven chat interface for automated test generation based on the module's code.